tigattack/ansible-role-dawarich/README.md

 ```

 > [!WARNING]
-> Photon requires at least 170GB of disk space and a significant amount of RAM (16GB is recommended but not always required).
+> Photon requires well over 120GB of disk space and a significant amount of RAM (16GB is recommended but not always required).
 >
-> Refer to [`dawarich_photon_country_code`](#dawarich_photon_country_code) to restrict the downloaded dataset to a single country to significantly reduce these requirements.
+> Refer to [`dawarich_photon_region`](#dawarich_photon_region) to restrict the downloaded dataset to a single region to significantly reduce these requirements.

 ## License